-Fall is always hectic for me, travel-wise, but you’d be more likely to find me going cage-diving with great white sharks than to miss my favorite weekend of the year in Nashville: Music City Food & Wine, now in its fourth year.
+Fall is always hectic for me, travel-wise, but you’d be more likely to find me going cage-diving with great white sharks than to miss my favorite weekend of the year in Nashville: Music City Food & Wine, which stuck around for a glorious few years before it quietly went away sometime right before the pandemic.

 The first year, when it was still Music City Eats, I attended solo.
 The second year, my good friends the NVR Guys came out for the fun, and the three of us and SVV palled around all weekend long.
-Last year, I only got to go Sunday because my sister had the nerve to get hitched the night before (speaking of—happy anniversary, Kari and Josh!).
+Last year, I only got to go Sunday because my sister had the nerve to get hitched the night before.
 So I was not going to miss a minute of the fun this time around.

 On day one, I failed miserably at eating a lot of things.
 First of all, I had already brunched with my pal Katy’s family, who was in for the weekend from Pennsylvania, so was stuffed by the time I got to the grounds.
 Secondly, it was raining cats and dogs by the time I arrived and just not conducive to trying a lot of things.
 Instead, I located my squad and we drank our way around the festival (yes, there is plenty of booze on hand: wine, beer, cocktails, shots, the works).

 The first two years, MCFW took place in Public Square Park, also home to Live on the Green.
-It was very cramped, there was no place to park, and even taking a Lyft—my preferred method of transportation in Nashville and, psst, you can get $50 of credit via this link—there was challenging as many of the roads around it were blocked off.
+It was very cramped, there was no place to park, and even taking a Lyft, there was challenging as many of the roads around it were blocked off.

 Last year, the festival moved to Bicentennial Capitol Mall State Park, and this was such a wise move.
 There’s plenty of (free!) parking, and the layout is a lot more conducive to moving freely throughout the grounds and finding friends and seeing what all there is to taste.